dsmyda/Janet/README.md

 ### Least Privilege

 Please only give Janet the least amount of privilege required to answer your questions.
-Our recommendation is to:
+Our recommendations

 1. Create a seperate database user
 2. Supply a read-only connection